nongdan-dev/react-native-tailwind-nextjs/README.md

   - Custom animation:
     - Add new animation to `tailwind.theme.extend` in tailwind.config.cjs
     - Add name to `babel.animation.custom` in tailwind.config.cjs
-    - Add new animation to `animationMap` in tw.native.ts
+    - Add new animation to `animationMap` in normalize-style.ts
 - Support clamping text:
   - `line-clamp-<number>`
   - `line-clamp-none`
-  - Will be transformed to `numberOfLines` and used in tw/components/text.native.tsx
+  - Will be transformed to `numberOfLines` and passed through props
 - Support placeholder text color:
   - `placeholder-<color>`
-  - Will be transformed to `placeholderTextColor` and used in tw/components/input.native.tsx
+  - Will be transformed to `placeholderTextColor` and passed through props
   - Under the hood it will get `text-<color>` style using twrnc and map the color to the prop
 - Support object fit:
   - `object-contain`